-This is called Lifestyle Architecture - what does your good (enough) life look like and how much does it cost to live it?
-And, how much of your life energy (your time on this planet) are you willing to trade (through work) to have that life.
+This is called Lifestyle Architecture.
+It specifies: What does your good (enough) life look like and how much does it cost to live it?
+It also takes into consideration how much of your life energy (your time on this planet) are you willing to trade (through work) to have that life.

 "More" comes at a cost.
-The cost of spending more time at work, the cost of divorce as a result of not being home with the family, the emotional cost of "all work and no play", the cost of eating poorly, drinking too much, and not enough exercise...
+The cost of spending more time at work, the cost of divorce as a result of not being home with the family, the emotional cost of "all work and no play", the cost of eating poorly, drinking too much, and not enough exercise, etc ...